DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 Urwin notes, however, that the Inn has sufficient wine stock to last at least a few days.
 If the players have more pressing business to attend to, he’s happy for them to take an additional day or two before departing.

-If the players accept Urwin’s mission, he asks them to return to the Blue Water Inn the following morning to meet with Muriel Vinshaw, a former employee of the Wizard of Wines who can take them to the winery.
+If the players accept Urwin’s mission, he asks them to join him in the Blue Water Inn's kitchen in one hour to meet with Muriel Vinshaw, a former employee of the Wizard of Wines who can take them to the winery.
 (If asked, Urwin shares that Muriel has business of her own at the winery and that she is similarly concerned for the winery’s safety, but declines to provide any further information.)

 > [!lore]+ **What Urwin Knows**
 > Urwin believes that something terrible has happened to the winery—though what, he isn't sure.
 Although he sent out a half-dozen ravens to investigate when the first delivery failed to appear, none returned.
 >
 > Urwin knows, thanks to Muriel, that Baba Lysaga's **strix** have recently begun to patrol the valley in greater force and numbers.
 Although Muriel has volunteered to investigate, he and Muriel have decided that the skies are likely no longer safe, and that the best way for her to proceed is on foot, preferably with skilled bodyguards.
-## K1b.
+## J1b.
 Setting Off
 ### Meeting Muriel
-When the players inform Urwin that they are ready to depart, he introduces them to Muriel Vinshaw.
+When the players meet Urwin in the Blue Water Inn's kitchen after accepting his mission, he introduces them to Muriel Vinshaw.
 Read:

 <div class="description">
-<p>The young woman who approaches you is short and dusky-skinned, with jet-black hair and dark eyes.
+<p>A young woman leans against the stove, her arms crossed.
+She is short and dusky-skinned, with jet-black hair and dark eyes.
 A  mud-stained cloak hangs across her shoulders, and a small, dark feather hangs on a leather cord around her neck between two carved wooden beads.
 A wooden crossbow hangs from a mount on her back, and a shortsword rests sheathed at her hip.</p>
 <p>Her right hand lifts up to her head, fingers idly twirling the bright blue streak that runs through her hair.
 She flashes you a grin and holds out the other hand in greeting, her fingers twitching with restless energy.</p>
 </div>

 ![[Muriel Vinshaw 1.png]]
+<span class="credit">"Muriel Vinshaw" by Caleb Cleveland.
+Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

+> [!profile]+ **Muriel Vinshaw**
+> **Roleplaying Information**
+> ***Resonance.*** Muriel should inspire endearment with her enthusiastic, go-getter attitude, amusement with her snarky comments and cheerful sense of humor, and mild irritation with her stubbornness and occasional (though apologetic) refusals to reveal the secrets of the Keepers of the Feather.
+>
+> ***Emotions.*** Muriel most often feels curious, excited, determined, triumphant, gleeful, amused, angry, or sad.
+>
+> ***Motivations.*** Muriel wants to honor Elric's life through her resistance to Strahd and make a difference in the everyday lives of Barovians in her capacity as a field agent for the Keepers of the Feather.
+>
+> ***Inspirations.*** When playing Muriel, channel Amethyst (*Steven Universe*), Sokka (*Avatar: the Last Airbender*), and Peter Parker (*Spider-Man*).
+>
+> **Character Information**
+> ***Persona.*** To the world, Muriel is a cheerful, if occasionally scatterbrained young woman.
+To those she trusts, Muriel is a determined field agent for the Keepers of the Feather, with a strong sense of justice and a fierce independent streak.
+Deep down, Muriel is still grieving the death of her fiancé, Elric Martikov, and wonders whether she'll ever fix what his death broke inside of her.
+>
+> ***Morale.*** In a fight, Muriel would gladly pull out her shortsword or crossbow and dare her opponent to strike first, fleeing only if her regeneration were blocked or outmatched.
+>
+> ***Relationships.*** Muriel is an agent of the Keepers of the Feather under Davian Martikov, a contact and ally of Keeper spymaster Urwin Martikov, and the once-fiancé of Davian's deceased son, Elric Martikov, who was imprisoned while assisting Doru's rebellion against Castle Ravenloft.

 Muriel greets the players warmly and introduces herself, noting that Urwin has told her that she’ll be bringing them to the Wizard of Wines even as they make sure that she “doesn’t get killed."
 Following their reply, she then chides the players briefly, playfully suggesting that they “don’t seem like the adventuring type".
 If the players share any of their exploits in Vallaki or beyond, Muriel cheerfully concedes that they do indeed look well-equipped and well-prepared and thanks them for taking the job.